Gopinath Pillai

-Biography
+Early life

 Pillai was born in Singapore to K. S. Pillai, a journalist who ran a daily, Kerala Bandhu, known to be the only Malayalam language daily published outside India.
 He spent eight years of his childhood in Kerala, India, where his family is from, as he could not return to Singapore due to the outbreak of World War II.
-Afterwards, with the closure of the daily, his family finances dwindled and Pillai opted for government-funded education.
-His graduate studies were at the University of Malaya, where he obtain a B.A. in 1961 and was a member of the Socialist Club.
+After the closure of the daily, his family finances dwindled and Pillai opted for a government-funded education.
+He graduated from the University of Malaya with a Bachelor of Arts degree in 1961 and was a member of the Socialist Club.

+Career

-Pillai's career started as a journalist with Reuters but had to abandon the job to fulfil his commitment to the government to work as a teacher, a prerequisite for availing government funding for education in Singapore.
-Later, he joined Bangkok Bank as an Economic Research Officer and also worked as a correspondent for the Far Eastern Economic Review.
-He worked with the bank for five years and moved to Malaysian Industrial Development Finance Bhd as an economist, during which time Singapore became a separate country in 1965.
-He stayed in Malaysia until 1969, when he returned to Singapore with his family to take up an appointment as the head of a government-run textile factory.
-Later, he worked at United Industrial Corporation and then the State Trading Corporation for around 10 years in total.
+Pillai started his career as a journalist with Reuters but had to abandon the job to fulfil his commitment to the government to work as a teacher, a prerequisite for availing government funding for education in Singapore.
+He subsequently joined Bangkok Bank as an Economic Research Officer and worked as a correspondent for the Far Eastern Economic Review.
+He worked at the bank for five years before moving to Malaysian Industrial Development Finance Bhd as an economist, during which Singapore had become a separate country in 1965.
+He stayed in Malaysia until 1969, when he returned to Singapore with his family to take up an appointment as the head of a government-owned textile factory.
+He later worked at United Industrial Corporation and then the State Trading Corporation for around 10 years in total.

-Pillai attends conferences and seminars and delivers keynote addresses.
-He has authored two books, The History of Banking in Thailand and The Political Economy of South Asian Diaspora: Patterns of Socio-Economic Influence.
+He has authored two books, The History of Banking in Thailand and The Political Economy of South Asian Diaspora: Patterns of Socio-Economic Influence in 2013.

-Government and diplomatic career

-Pillai is the first chairman of NTUC FairPrice when it was launched in 1983, a post he held until 1993.
-He remains as a Trustee of NTUC FairPrice.
-Pillai's diplomatic career started with his assignment with the Parliamentary Committee on Defence and Foreign Affairs in the 1980s.
-In 1990, he was appointed as Singapore's non-resident Ambassador to Iran, a post he held until 2008.
-Later, he served as Singapore's High Commissioner to Pakistan.
-Pillai is an incumbent Ambassador-at-Large at Singapore's Ministry of Foreign Affairs.